SE - Systems Engineering and Design

 SE 320 Control Systems credit: 4 Hours.

 Fundamental control systems and control systems technology.
 Sensors, actuators, modeling of physical systems, design and implementation of feedback controllers; operational techniques used in describing, analyzing and designing linear continuous systems; Laplace transforms; response via transfer functions; stability; performance specifications; controller design via transfer functions; frequency response; simple nonlinearities.
 Credit is not given toward graduation for SE 320 and either AE 353 or ME 340.
-Prerequisite: CS 101, MATH 285, and TAM 212; credit or concurrent registration in ECE 211.
+Prerequisite: CS 101 or CS 124, MATH 285, and TAM 212; credit or concurrent registration in ECE 211.

 SE 361 Emotional Intelligence Skills credit: 3 Hours.